-- Complete the Accessibility Services Form (pdf) and send to the Learning Strategist at the campus you have been accepted to.
+- Complete the Accessibility Services Form (pdf) and send to the Accessibility Services contact at the campus where you have been accepted.

 - It is important to note this will NOT affect acceptance.
 If you meet entrance requirements for acceptance, this will allow NBCC to work with you to identify early learning needs.

 - Contact the College Admissions Service (CAS) at 1-888-796-NBCC if you have questions and don't forget to pay your $250 confirmation fee within the deadline.

 - Your information is confidential.
 Once accepted, Accessibility Services will contact you to determine your needs and put appropriate academic supports in place.